Skip to content

 Bob's story

-Bob and Daisy met on a dating app in 2018.
-They instantly clicked.
+Bob and Daisy met on a dating app, instantly clicking.
 On their very first date, a bee kept following Daisy around, as if she was a flower.
 This stuck with them as a symbol of how they felt the first time they met.
 Bumblebees became their thing.

-Their relationship grew and remained strong.
-Bob and Daisy moved in together during the COVID-19 lockdown.
-They became each other’s happy place, both holding onto a sense of belonging, which carried them through the pandemic.
+Their relationship grew and remained strong as Covid-19 swept the world.
+Moving in together, they became each other’s happy place, both holding onto that sense of belonging – which ultimately carried them through to the other side of the pandemic.

 Daisy’s health

 Daisy had been through a lot in her life.
-A few years earlier, she’d been diagnosed with a brain tumor and had successful treatment.
-She was now receiving regular checkups every six months, and so far so good.
+A few years earlier, she’d been diagnosed with a brain tumour followed by successful treatment.
+She was now receiving regular check-ups every six months, and so far so good.
 Bob was always there to hold her hand during appointments.

 As time went by, Bob knew he wanted to propose (and Daisy wanted Bob to propose).
-Eventually, they picked a ring together and designed it into a honeycomb shape, a reminder of their very first date.
-They bought a new house and Bob proposed in their forever home.
-Daisy said yes and it was the best day of his life.
+Eventually, they picked a ring together, and designed it into a honeycomb shape, a reminder of their very first date.

-Then the cancer came back.
-Initially it just felt like headaches until Bob came home one day to find Daisy collapsed on the floor.
+And then the cancer came back.
+Initially it just felt like a headache until Bob came home one day to find Daisy collapsed on the floor.

 Getting support